weakish/weakish.github.com/dive-into/typescript.md

 //
 // `instanceof` type guard uses constructor function to narrow down types.
 // The right side of the `instanceof` needs to be a constructor function, i.e. class,
-// and since TypeScript 2.7 `instanceof` can properly distinguish betwen structurally identical classes.
+// and since TypeScript 2.7 `instanceof` can properly distinguish between structurally identical classes.
 //
 // A `string_literal in union_type` expression can also be inferred as type guards.